Paradoxical Relaxation relaxes the tensed and shortened muscles within a painful pelvic floor.

-The process of Paradoxical Relaxation is very slow.
-Respect for and cooperation with this very slow process is essential to the success of the method.
-When the desire of the treating physician or the patient aims to hurry up the body’s slow letting go of deeply ingrained tension, the patient usually fails to relax the pelvic floor.
-In Paradoxical Relaxation, the instruction is given to the patient to let go of tension that easily and effortlessly lets go.
-This effortless relaxation usually occurs in small and unremarkable steps and recognizing and working with these small gradations of relaxation is essential.
+Respect for and cooperation with this very slow process is essential to success.
+When the desire of the patient aims to hurry the body’s slow letting go of deeply ingrained tension, they usually fail to relax a painful pelvic floor.
+In Paradoxical Relaxation, the instruction is given to let go of tension.
+This effortless relaxation usually occurs in small and unremarkable steps.
+Recognizing and working with these small gradations of relaxation is essential.

 Pain and anxiety stimulate additional tension and aversion.
-Without instruction most patients who are not properly instructed are loathe to sit still in the presence of unresolved pain.
-The instructions of Paradoxical Relaxation train patients to stop the tension-anxiety-pain cycle by focusing on tiny residual tensions that they can easily relax at the same time accepting the tension and pain that remains.
+Without instruction, most patients who are not properly instructed are loathe to sit still in the presence of unresolved pain.
+The instructions of Paradoxical Relaxation train patients to stop the tension-anxiety-pain cycle by focusing on tiny residual tensions that they can easily relax.
+At the same time, they can accept the tension and pain that remains.
 Attention is redirected from negative cognitions and focuses on letting go of tiny and often ignored tensions in the body unconsciously aimed stopping the pain and tension – efforts that only exacerbate symptoms.
 In the paradoxical acceptance of pain and tension that does not easily relax, the patient learns how to ride the tension down in small steps that require acceptance of what formerly has been unacceptable and frightening.

-While we utilize an extensive set of recorded tapes in the Wise-Anderson Protocol relaxation method, competent instruction is necessary to train patients in the method.
+While we utilize an extensive set of recorded tapes in the Wise-Anderson Protocol relaxation method, instruction is necessary to train patients in the method.
 Below we discuss the issue of stand-alone relaxation tapes.

-(This is part of a response sent to the webmaster of the chronicprostatitis.com website on the issue of stand-alone relaxation tapes)
+(This is part of a response sent to the webmaster of the chronicprostatitis.com website on the issue of stand-alone relaxation tapes.)

-Here is the short answer.
+Here is the short answer why.

 When I was symptomatic, I tried many remedies that all seemed reasonable but ultimately failed to help me.
 They left me hopeful at first, then disappointed, and disheartened.
 A stand-alone relaxation tape, in my opinion, is a half measure.
 Half measures give little chance of offering real recovery from chronic pelvic pain syndromes.
 I have decided that if I am to err, I will err in the direction of not offering anything instead of offering a half measure in which I have no confidence.

-Here is the long answer.
+Here is the long answer why.

 There may be some unusual individuals who can deeply relax on a consistent basis by simply using recorded instructions and I applaud them and wish them well.
-The reason I do not have any faith in this is that to relax a painful pelvic floor and maintain a relaxed pelvic floor over time, (and not everybody can learn how to do this) requires guidance and instruction with regard to many issues.
+The reason I do not have any faith in this is that to relax a painful pelvic floor and maintain a relaxed pelvic floor over time, (and not everybody can learn how to do this) requires guidance with regard to many issues.
 Examples of the issues that must be addressed are: